priyanshuuzz/priyanshuuzz/README.md

 ## 🧑‍💻 About Me
 I'm a **Computer Science Engineering** student diving deep into **Python**, **AI/ML**, and intelligent systems.
-My focus is on turning ideas into real working applications with clean code & strong fundamentals.
+My focus is on turning ideas into real working applications with clean code & solid fundamentals.

 ---